tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 </nu-el>
 ```

 Well done!
 Now we can select our button using keyboard!
-Try to click on button and then press ==Space== to click the button again with keyboard.
+Try to click on button and then press ==␣ Space== to click the button again with keyboard.

+We use `outline` attribute with similar shorthand as we used `mark` attribute before.
+So **outline** style will be applied only if the element is in ==focus== state.

-By default, if we use `outline="focus"` style it means we need _polite focus_ for outline.
-The ==focus== effect will be visible while using keyboard **only**.
+By default, using an `outline="focus"` style means we need _polite focus_ for outline.
+The **focus** effect will be visible while **using keyboard only**.

 ## Add some motion

-Our button looks great but state change happens instantly.
+Our button looks great, but if any state applies then styles change instantly.
 It would be nice to animate `inset` and `mark` styles, isn't it?

 ```html
 <split/>